AllenWLynch/metagenomepipeline/README.rst

         variants            Call variants from aligned reads

 The "smillie-pipeline" command has four subcommands, which launch nested pipelines.
-For example, if you run "smillie-pipeline variants", this will also ensure that all the annotations are present by launching the "build-ref" pipeline, if needed.
+For example, if you run "smillie-pipeline variants", this may also launch the "build-ref" pipeline if some of the necessary annotations or files are not present.
 I suggest running these four commands in sequence to ensure that each previous step performs as expected.